nicholasmr/specfab/docs/wavepropagation-elastic.md

     The Voigt scheme ($\alpha=1$) assumes the strain field is homogeneous over the polycrystal scale, whereas the Reuss scheme ($\alpha=0$) assumes the stress is homogeneous.
     Moreover, in these homogenizations, grains are assumed interactionless and the bulk elastic behaviour is therefore simply the grain-orientation-averaged elastic behaviour subject to either homogeneous stress or strain assumptions over the polycrystal scale.

+!!! warning "Grain parameters"
+    The grain elastic parameters should be understood as the *effective* polycrystal values needed to reproduce experimental results, and not measured values derived from experiments on single crystals.

 ## Transversely isotropic grains

 | Monocrystal | Polycrystal |